Puppet-Finland/puppet-ipacerts/README.md

 ## Limitations

-* Setting
+* Ensuring that CA certs and Webui certs are absent when they are currently present does not work. ca_force_absent is a stupid workaround.
-Many for now.
-Minimally tested.
+* Minimally tested.
 I can think of many cases where it fails.
-Removing
+* Many others

 ## TODO